natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 ### System Verilog vs Verilog

-Note that the starter project is written in System Verilog.
-The project can accept both System Verilog and Verilog modules, so you should have no problem implementing the modules in the Verilog version of the lab into this project.
+Note that the starter code in the project is written in System Verilog.
+The project **can** accept both System Verilog and Verilog modules, so you should have no problem implementing the modules in the Verilog version of the lab into this project.

+Read [this]({{ site.baseurl }}/fpga/fpga_vivado_verilog#creating-design-sources-in-verilog) guide for more info.

 ## VM Crash